Tar-Baby: Related stories

 Variations on the tar-baby legend are found in the folklore of more than one culture.
 In the Journal of American Folklore in 1943, Aurelio M. Espinosa discussed various different motifs within 267 versions of the tar-baby story that were ostensibly 'in his possession'.
 Espinosa used the existence of similar motifs to argue that the tar baby story and hundreds of other myths throughout the world, despite the significant variations between them, originate from a single ancient Indian myth.
 The next year, Archer Taylor added a list of tar baby stories from more sources around the world, citing scholarly claims of its earliest origins in India and Iran.
 Espinosa later published documentation on tar baby stories from a variety of language communities around the world.

 Anthropologist Elsie Clews Parsons compiled an extensive list of references of the Tar Baby stories, from North American, Latin American and African publications on folklore.

 A very similar West African tale is told of the mythical hero Anansi the Spider.
 In this version, Anansi creates a wooden doll and covers it over with gum, then puts a plate of yams in its lap, in order to capture the she-fairy Mmoatia (sometimes described as an "elf" or "dwarf").
 Mmoatia takes the bait and eats the yams, but grows angry when the doll does not respond and strikes it, becoming stuck in the process.

-From The Bahamas, the Tar-Baby story was published by The Journal of American Folklore in 1891 in Some Tales from Bahama Folk-Lore by Charles Lincoln Edwards.
+From The Bahamas, the tar-baby story was published by The Journal of American Folklore in 1891 in Some Tales from Bahama Folk-Lore by Charles Lincoln Edwards.
 Edwards had collected the stories from Green Turtle Cay, Abaco in the summer of 1888.
 In the tale, B' Rabby refused to dig for water, and didn't help grow the field.
-He tricks B' Lizard and B' Bouki while they were standing watch by the water and the field.
-The other animals got tired of his tricks, got together and created a Tar Baby.
-B' Rabby was caught by Tar Baby and the other animals who wanted to throw him into the sea but he talked them into throwing him into a bush.
-They threw B' Rabby into the bush and he got away.
+He tricked B' Lizard and B' Bouki while they were standing watch by the water and the field.
+The other animals got tired of his tricks, got together and created a tar-baby.
+B' Rabby was caught by the tar-baby and the other animals who wanted to throw him into the sea, but he talked them into throwing him into a bush, and eventually got away.

 In a variant recorded in Jamaica, Anansi himself was once similarly trapped with a tar-baby made by the eldest son of Mrs. Anansi, after Anansi pretended to be dead in order to steal her peas.
 In a Spanish language version told in the mountainous parts of Colombia, an unnamed rabbit is trapped by the Muñeco de Brea (tar doll).
-A Buddhist myth tells of Prince Five-weapons (the future Buddha) who encounters the ogre Sticky-Hair in a forest.
+Joseph Campbell identifies a Buddhist myth, that of Prince Five-weapons (the future Buddha) encountering the ogre Sticky-Hair in a forest, as one of the earliest known tar-baby stories.